LukasStruppek/Microservice-for-synchronization-of-user-preferences/README.md

 # Avare sync server - a microservice for synchronization of user preferences
 This work focuses on the conception of a server application for data synchronization.
 The application is implemented as a microservice, a modern approach for modularized software.
-For realization the java framework Spring is used.
+For realization the Java framework [Spring Boot](https://spring.io/projects/spring-boot) is used.

 # Requirements
 1. You need ubuntu version 18.04 and Docker version 18.09.6